How to Build a Custom Multi-Vendor Online Marketplace Startup?

 3. Think about the features you’ll offer

-Earlier on, we mentioned creating a minimum viable product to ensure you can launch your marketplace sooner rather than later.
+Earlier on, we mentioned creating a minimum viable product to ensure you can launch your marketplace startup sooner rather than later.
 You need to think about the features you’ll launch to encourage buyers and sellers to come on board with you.

 Here are some of the features you’ll need to bear in mind when building your multi-vendor marketplace startup.